freemanwyz/AQuA-paper/README.md

 It contains wrappers for Suite2P, CaImAn, CaSCaDe and GECI-quant.
 The scripts for GECI-quant is modified to automate the simulation.

 ## Getting started
-Download all AQuA related data from https://drive.google.com/file/d/1uJ3G3Foh8nzNJPoEXr43dbkM4B7AuaNS/view?usp=sharing.
+Download all AQuA related data.
 The file to download is large (~190 GB), and most files are not used in the simulation.
 I may extract the necessary subset later to reduce the size of file.

 1. After download, extract the `iso` file.
 2. Open `./util/getWorkPath.m`, add the path containing `glia_kira` to list `topPathLst`.